Metal Gear Solid (1998 video game): Plot

 Snake meets Meryl and receives the PAL card.
 As they head for the underground base, Meryl is possessed by psychic Psycho Mantis and pulls her gun on Snake.
 He disarms her and defeats Mantis, who informs Snake that he has "a large place" in her heart.
 After they reach the underground passageway, Sniper Wolf ambushes them, wounds Meryl, and captures Snake.
 Liquid confirms Snake's suspicion that they are twin brothers.
 After being tortured by Ocelot, Snake is confused to discover Anderson's body in his cell, seemingly dead for days.
 He escapes with the help of Otacon, makes his way up the communications tower, and fends off a Hind D helicopter attack from Liquid.
 As he emerges onto a snowfield, he is confronted again by Sniper Wolf.
 He kills her, devastating Otacon, who was infatuated with her.

 Snake continues to REX's hangar and is ambushed again by Raven.
 After Snake defeats him, Raven tells Snake that the "Anderson" he conversed with was, in fact, FOXHOUND disguise artist Decoy Octopus.
 Infiltrating Metal Gear's hangar, Snake overhears Liquid and Ocelot preparing the REX launch sequence and uses the PAL card, but this unexpectedly activates REX.
 Liquid reveals that he has been impersonating Snake's advisor Master Miller and that FOXHOUND has used Snake to facilitate REX's launch.
 He and Snake are the product of the Les Enfants Terribles project, a 1970s government program to clone Big Boss.
 He also reveals to Snake the government's true reason for sending him: Snake is unknowingly carrying a weaponized "FOXDIE" virus that causes cardiac arrest in FOXHOUND members on contact, allowing the government to retrieve REX undamaged.

 As Liquid, in REX, battles Snake, Gray Fox appears.
 He reveals to Snake that he was Deepthroat, destroys REX's radome, and is crushed to death by REX.
-Snake destroys REX and defeats Liquid, then escapes with Meryl or Otacon via a tunnel, pursued by Liquid in a Jeep.
+Snake destroys REX and defeats Liquid, then escapes with Meryl or Otacon via a tunnel, pursued by Liquid in a jeep.
 After their vehicles crash, Liquid pulls a gun on Snake but dies from FOXDIE.
 Colonel Campbell, briefly ousted from command, calls off a nuclear strike to destroy evidence of the operation and has Snake registered as killed in action to stop the US government searching for him.
 Naomi Hunter, who injected Snake with the FOXDIE virus, tells him that he has an indeterminate amount of time before it kills him.
-Ocelot calls the US President; he was a double agent whose mission was to steal Baker's disk of Metal Gear specifications.
+Ocelot calls the US President; he was a double agent whose mission was to steal Baker's disk of Metal Gear specifications, and identifies the President as being the secret third clone of Big Boss.